 The difference is that your baby can only sleep for short periods at a time.
 That’s because they have such a tiny little tummy that they wake up regularly for feeds.

 As they grow bigger, they’ll sleep for longer stretches.
 And the great news is that some babies are sleeping through the night by the time they are 6 months.

 So if you’re suffering from severely sleepless nights – don’t worry.
 There is an end in sight.

 Of course, there are lots of things you can do to help your baby get into good sleeping habits.
 One of those is to get into a routine, so that your baby gets used to what to expect each night.

 There are different schools of thought about how strict you need to be when it comes to sticking to a timetable, and that’s for you to decide what works for you.
 But here are some ideas that should stand you in good stead.

 - It’s a good idea to set a bedtime for your baby once they are a few months old.
-You can start to do this from as young as 3 months old.

 - Getting your baby out of their nappy for a good kick and play can help them use up any spare energy before bedtime.